motoko-bootcamp/.github/profile/README.md

-# Motoko Bootcamp : supercharging the Internet Computer.
+# Motoko Bootcamp : Building the Future together on the Internet Computer 🏕️